AzWhaleLab/AragoJ/README.md

 # AragoJ - Single camera photogrammetry software

 AragoJ is an multi-platform stand-alone application, for acquiring planar measurements from photographs using simple tools.

-The official repo for AragoJ releases and issue tracking.
+This is the official repo for AragoJ releases and issue tracking.

 ## Where is the documentation?
 Any info about the app, including description and usage can be found on the [AragoJ Wiki](../../wiki).